Vuoi leggerlo in Italiano? Clicca qui!

 Think of your habit of sipping your cup of coffee or tea in the morning.
 How does it feel?
 You know that exactly, every morning, when you jump out of bed.
 You don’t need to figure out what kind of coffee beans you need or how to prepare it.
 You just do it.

 What has all this to do with Italian Language Learning?

-- You elimite decision fatigue issues (what am going to study today?
-Duolingo or text book?
-When should plan my next session with my tutor?
+- You eliminate decision fatigue issues (what am I going to study today?
+Duolingo or my textbook?
+When should I plan my next session with my tutor?).

 - You improve time management.
 Stop planning what, when, where.
 You do it once.
 Every three months.

 - You stop your sense of guilt.
 You stop saying “I haven’t done anything even today, I won’t have time, I was just too busy this week.”